-In New Zealand, prenuptial agreements can be arranged before or during a marriage or de facto relationship.
+In New Zealand, prenuptial agreements can be arranged before or during a marriage, civil union or de facto relationship.
 While some people think getting one means you’re operating under the assumption the relationship will fail, it can be of real assistance by clarifying any uncertainties and discussing issues honestly from the start.

 What Does A Prenuptial Agreement Cover?

 In the event of separation or death, the Property (Relationships) Act 1976 will apply to the division of property.
 Under the Act, property classified as relationship property will generally be split equally between the parties.
 Section 21 of the Act states that spouses or partners contract out of the Act by making their own private agreement as to the division of their property.